vhscom/after-dark/docs/content/feature/custom-homepage.md

     └── Audiobook
 ```

+Including `name` and `description` properties consistent between what's shown to users and what will appear in <abbr title="Search Engine Results Page">SERP</abbr>s.

-Which can be further enhanced using thumbnail images, which are output automatically for any list item in any section using a [Post Images](../post-images) formatted resource bundle and containing the string `thumbnail`:
+Item lists may include thumbnail images generated automatically for any `ItemList` element using a [Post Images](../post-images)-formatted resource bundle and containing `thumbnail` in the name:

 ```toml
 [[resources]]